j-a-dietrich/MassQueryLanguage4Mass2Motifs/README.md

 pip install .
 ```

-It will say that massql4motifs is installed, but you have to import *massql* and not *massq4motifs*.
+It will say that massql4motifs is installed and you have to import *massq4motifs*.

 ## Usage
 This package should only be used with MotifDB.
 MotifDB can either be downloaded (not yet) from Zenodo or created with MS2LDA.